-The reserve is the size of Great Britain and France put together almost one million square kilometres.
-For scuba divers traveling beyond the edge of the Great Barrier Reef this means greater protection for the famous Osprey and Bougainville reefs.
+The reserve is the size of Great Britain, and France put together almost one million square kilometres.
+For scuba divers travelling beyond the edge of the Great Barrier Reef, this means greater protection for the famous Osprey and Bougainville reefs.

 The Osprey Reef is the most frequently dived of the Coral Sea Reefs.

-On the rim divers will find a number of tunnels and caves.
+On the rim, divers will find several tunnels and caves.
 Giant sea fans and large corals are abundant.
 The coral covering is astonishing.
 While the Great Barrier Reef has a coral covering that averages about 32%, the Osprey reef has a coral covering of over 56%.
 Osprey attracts pelagic fishes such as Giant Trevallies, Mackerel, Barracudas, Rainbow Runners, and Tunas.
-Think of it as the only truck stop in a 100 km, everyone stops when they are in the area.
+Think of it as the only truck stop in 100 km.
+Everyone stops when they are in the area.

 Sharks are also attracted to this reef.

-There are hundreds of species here that are unique having developed differently from similar species on the Great Barrier Reef.
+There are hundreds of species here that are unique, having developed differently from similar species on the Great Barrier Reef.
 Another attribute that divers are attracted to is that many of the species found on the reefs slopes are normally found in water too deep for divers.
-This gives the diver exposure to marine life that most marine biologist have never been able to see.
+This gives the diver exposure to marine life that most marine biologists have never been able to see.

 Getting To The Osprey Reef

-While at times other vessels will visit the reef, only two Liveaboards make the trip on a frequent schedule.
+While other vessels will visit the reef, only two Liveaboards make the trip on a frequent schedule.
 Those are the Spirit of Freedom and Mike Ball’s Spoilsport.
-Both of these vessels sail from Cairns on a seven day schedule that splits into a three day ribbon reef and a four day Osprey Reef segments.
-The itineraries of the Spirit of Freedom is similar to the Spoilsport of Mike Ball’s Expedition, Both vessels visit the Osprey reef on the four day segment.
+These vessels sail from Cairns on a seven-day schedule that splits into a three-day ribbon reef and a four-day Osprey Reef segment.
+The itineraries of the Spirit of Freedom is similar to the Spoilsport of Mike Ball’s Expedition.
+Both vessels visit the Osprey reef on the four-day segment.
 However, the Spoilsport does it between the Cairns departure and arriving at Lizard island, while the Spirit of Freedom does it after leaving the Lizard Island on the return to Cairns.
-The Spirit also makes a stop in the outer reefs when it leaves Cairns while all the Spoilsport diving is further north.
+The Spirit also stops in the outer reefs when it leaves Cairns while all the Spoilsport diving is further north.

 Spirit Of Freedom Ship Information